Common True Katydid, courtesy of bugguide.net.

 The blue heron billowing across the sky in the morning.

 An osprey, flying above us as we greeted a friend just returned home.
-Never thought I’d see one of them in Boston, but there it was, its leaves bending like elbows as it traveled toward the Arboretum or toward the sea.
+Never thought I’d see one of them in Boston, but there it was, its wings bending like elbows as it traveled toward the Arboretum or toward the sea.
 Apparently sightings of them aren’t quite so rare as I’d thought.

-I picked several pounds of elderberries at the garden and in-between the branches found a mockingbird giving me a look.
+I picked several pounds of elderberries at the garden and in-between the branches found a mockingbird giving me a Look.